All Episodes

 And here's why.

-Embryonic stem cell research is so nascent in its development that it's going to take millions of embryos before we even can hope that this does lead to something promising to cure a disease like diabetes, for example, which is going to mean that many women are going to be asked to donate their embryos.
+Embryonic stem cell research is so nascent in its development that it's going to take millions of embryos before we even can hope it does lead to something promising to cure a disease like diabetes, for example, which is going to mean that many women are going to be asked to donate their embryos.

 We don't have enough currently, and it's going to become a women's rights issue.